sshegheva/bag-of-algorithms/analysis/README.md

     - you can select `Cell->Run All` or execute statements one by one by pressing `Shift+Enter`

- - Notebook can subsequently be turned into PDF
+ - Notebook can subsequently be turned into PDF (you might need additional libraries for this)

     - `./bin/convert_notebooks.sh`